 c) Absorb Plus elemental shakes – this is a product I formulated, specifically for people with inflammatory bowel disease (or other advanced illness like cancer, AIDS, lupus, etc.).
 It is absorbed into your bloodstream within 20 minutes of ingestion and produces liquid, minimal fecal matter.
 Therefore it is ideal for people with strictures, obstruction, intestinal bleeding or malnutrition.

-Each of these liquid nutrient sources are best when combined with homemade bone broths (Chicken and Beef Broth).
+Each of these liquid nutrient sources are best when combined with homemade bone broths – and here are some recipes.
 You can derive your nutrients from only one of these sources, or you can mix and match and combine them together.

 If you consume raw vegetable juices, buy organic or ‘no spray’ produce and juice fresh every day (or freeze portions to consume later).
 Make sure you consume enough juice to provide you with adequate energy each day.
 Or, combine raw juicing with raw milk or Absorb Plus to add the protein and good fats needed for energy.
 You should also be taking extra cod liver oil and Udo’s oil (you can add it to the shakes) during this time.

 Apply to your abdomen (or wherever your scar tissue/pain/cramping is) using your fingers or a natural hair paintbrush.